 What Happens to The Security Deposit?

-After signing the rental agreement the tenants will pay in advance for two months, which is known as the security deposit.
+After signing the rental agreement the tenants will pay in advance for two months, which is the security deposit.
 If you have charged security deposit then, you have the full right to use the money to cover the cost of damages and unpaid rents.
-The remaining amount of security money should be given to executor and if the money is not sufficient to cover the damage cost then, you should work with the estate to be compensated.
+The remaining amount of security money should be given to executor.
+And if the money is not sufficient to cover the damage cost then, you should work with the estate to be compensated.

 So, these are things that you will have to do being as a landlord.
 Once all the loose ends tied up, you are free to prepare your rental property again for hiring the new tenants.
 Clean your rental property in Baltimore, and make it again ready for the others to live.
 Advertise your property and start searching for the best tenants for your Baltimore rental property.
 Or, you can simply hire a professional property manager in Baltimore to find the new tenants and keeping your rental property well maintained.